-Field Name Instructions Organizational DUNS Enter your organization's DUNS or DUNS+4 number.
+Field Name Instructions Organizational DUNS Enter the DUNS or DUNS+4 number of the applicant organization.
+This field is required.
 For submission to NIH and other PHS agencies, this DUNS must match the number entered in the eRA Commons Institutional Profile for the applicant organization.
 The applicant AOR is encouraged to confirm that a DUNS has been entered in the eRA Commons Institutional Profile prior to submitting an application.
 If your organization does not already have a DUNS number, you will need to go to the Dun & Bradstreet website at http://fedgov.dnb.com/webform to obtain the number.

-Legal Name Enter the legal name of the applicant which will undertake the assistance activity, enter the complete address of the applicant (including county and country), and name, telephone number, e-mail, and fax of the person to contact on matters related to this application.
+Field Name Instructions Legal Name Enter the legal name of the applicant which will undertake the assistance activity, enter the complete address of the applicant (including County and country), and name, telephone number, e-mail, and fax of the person to contact on matters related to this application.
 Department Enter the name of the primary organizational department, service, laboratory, or equivalent level within the organization that will undertake the assistance activity.
-Division Enter the name of the primary organizational division, office, or major subdivision that will undertake the assistance activity.
-Street1 Enter the first line of the street address for the applicant in "Street1"
+Division Enter the name of the primary organizational division, office, or major subdivision which will undertake the assistance activity.
+Street1 Enter the first line of the street address for the applicant in "Street1" field.
+This field is required.

-Field Name Instructions field.
 Street2 Enter the second line of the street address for the applicant in "Street2" field.
 This field is optional.
 City Enter the city for address of applicant.
+This field is required.
 County Enter the county for address of applicant.
-State Select the state where the applicant is located.
+State Enter the State where the applicant is located.
 This field is required if the applicant is located in the United States.
-Province Enter the province where the applicant is located.
+Province Enter the Province.
 Country Select the country for the applicant address.
-ZIP Code Enter the postal code (e.g., ZIP code) of applicant.
+This field is required.
+ZIP Code Enter the nine-digit Postal Code (e.g., ZIP code) of applicant.
 This field is required if the applicant is located in the United States.
 This field is required if a State is selected; optional for Province.